By Jeeves: Act One

 While driving to Totleigh, Bertie remains optimistic and also sees his friend Bingo Little, who loves the formidable Honoria Glossop ("Travel Hopefully").
 Honoria also appears.
-She and Bertie were once engaged, and she still has feelings for Bertie, though Bertie is too polite to tell her he is glad the engagement ended ("That Was Nearly Us").
+She and Bertie were once engaged, and she still has feelings for Bertie, though Bertie is too polite to tell her he is glad the engagle ended ("That Was Nearly Us").
 Bingo overhears this and is annoyed with Bertie.
 Bertie introduces himself, accidentally using his real name, to forthright American businessman Cyrus Budge III Jr., a guest at Totleigh who wants to court Madeline.
 Stiffy loves Stinker Pinker (played by himself), but they need Sir Watkyn's approval to marry.
-Stiffy had an engagement announced between her and Bertie so Bertie would have to come.
+Stiffy had an engagle announced between her and Bertie so Bertie would have to come.
 She wants Bertie to help her and Stinker ("Love's Maze").
-To make Bertie stay and help, she points out that Gussie will be in trouble when Sir Watkyn reads the engagement announcement in The Times.
+To make Bertie stay and help, she points out that Gussie will be in trouble when Sir Watkyn reads the engagle announcle in The Times.
 Since Cyrus knows Bertie's name, Bertie makes sure Gussie uses his own name when greeting Cyrus, and they all reintroduce themselves ("The Hallo Song").
-Cyrus realizes he is Gussie's rival for Madeline's affections and intimidates Gussie.
+Cyrus realises he is Gussie's rival for Madeline's affections and intimidates Gussie.
 Madeline inadvertently reveals to her father that Bertie is not Gussie, so Bertie pretends he is Bingo Little instead.
 Honoria and Bingo arrive at the house, and Bertie introduces Bingo as Gussie Fink-Nottle.
 Sir Watkyn and Cyrus are left confused about who is who.

 Act Two

 At the start of the second act, Sir Watkyn is confused about the identities of his guests, Bertie is concerned about Stiffy's scheming, and Bingo and Gussie want to be united with Honoria and Madeline respectively.
 Bertie, Bingo, and Gussie are not sure what to do next and ask for help from the brainy Jeeves ("By Jeeves").
 Jeeves tells them he has not yet thought of a way to help.
 Gussie is afraid of Cyrus, who threatens to fight Gussie, and is too shy anyway to confess his feelings to Madeline.
 Jeeves suggests that Bertie tell Madeline that Gussie loves her.
 Bertie tries to do so by telling Madeline that someone loves her, but she misunderstands and thinks Bertie is confessing his love for her ("When Love Arrives").
 Gussie and Cyrus are now upset with Bertie.
 Bertie is annoyed that Jeeves's advice has not kept him out of trouble, though Jeeves says he has tried his best to help ("What Have You Got To Say, Jeeves?").
-Bertie tells Jeeves not to help anymore (except as stage manager).
+Bertie tells Jeeves not to help any more (except as stage manager).